-Black Future ’88 is a fast-paced action-packed 2D rouge-like title that like many of the genre can be ridiculously brutal but is incredibly fun to play.
-You navigate a tower hotel who’s sentient AI has become overtly hostile towards its guests, so hostile in fact that the moment you step inside your cyberheart begins to shutdown, you have 20 minutes to climb the tower and bring an end to the hostile AI and save your life.
-This countdown timer also has a second function as it operates something akin to an in-game currency.
+Black Future ’88 is a fast-paced action-packed 2D rogue-like title that like many of the genre can be ridiculously brutal but is incredibly fun to play.
+You navigate a tower hotel who’s sentient AI has become overtly hostile towards its guests, so hostile in fact that the moment you step inside your cyber heart begins to shut down, you have 20 minutes to climb the tower and bring an end to the hostile AI and save your life.
+This countdown timer also has a second function as it operates something akin to in-game currency.
 As you defeat enemies you earn dollars but there are certain ways to earn time instead.
-Time and money can both be spent on upgrades, weapons, talents and perks to improve your journey to the top and aid you in the fight.
+Time and money can both be spent on upgrades, weapons, talents, and perks to improve your journey to the top and aid you in the fight.

-Much like Risk of Rain, the levels don’t just become more difficult as you progress but the tower itself is able to level up by reclaiming any uncollected items/pick ups.
-Thankfully this doesn’t include weapons and other select items but for every uncollected dollar the tower becomes more threatening.
-Tower level ups range from spawning more bad guys to trap upgrades to spawning special mini-boss enemies to hunt you down, but as always the more risk, the more reward.
-Higher levelled towers are likely to drop better items/gear to make your journey better, balancing the risk/reward is another question altogether.
+Much like Risk of Rain, the levels don’t just become more difficult as you progress but the tower itself is able to level up by reclaiming any uncollected items/pickups.
+Thankfully this doesn’t include weapons and other select items but for every uncollected dollar, the tower becomes more threatening.
+Tower level ups range from spawning more bad guys to trap upgrades to spawning special mini-boss enemies to hunt you down but as always the more risk, the more reward.
+Higher leveled towers are likely to drop better items/gear to make your journey better, balancing the risk/reward is another question altogether.